OmSoni739/Global_AI_Job_Market-EDA/README.md

 ## 🎯 Objectives

--> Understand the structure and quality of the dataset.\n -> Perform data cleaning and preprocessing.
+1. Understand the structure and quality of the dataset.
+2. Perform data cleaning and preprocessing.
--> Engineer new features from existing columns.
+3. Engineer new features from existing columns.
--> Analyze salary trends and job market patterns.
+4. Analyze salary trends and job market patterns.
--> Visualize relationships between key variables.
+5. Visualize relationships between key variables.
--> Extract meaningful, business-relevant insights.
+6. Extract meaningful, business-relevant insights.

 ## 🛠️ Tools & Libraries